Bike Trails in the Twin Cities

 Scott County (South-Southwest)

-Scott County has two regional parks with multi-use trails plus a park reserve.
+Scott County’s regional parks have some limited paved trails along with Big Woods Regional Trail for more.
 It also hosts part of the Minnesota Valley State Trail, which includes many miles of paved and unpaved trails.

 Take a look at Biking Trails in Scott County…